gnosis/dx-examples-liquidity-bots/docs/bots.md

 > mail.

 # Balance thresholds
-For example, the rules could be:
+For example, the rules could be, notify if we are below:
 * `$5000` worth of any tokens
 * `0.4 Ether`